DataDog/hiring-engineers/answers.md

 > <img src="https://media1.tenor.com/images/095051a92b83613601093c59ce6b0108/tenor.gif?itemid=3567342" height="100">

-> While reading, I found a typo in the documentation `To keep backwards compatibility, the Agent will still pick up configuration files in the form */etc/datadog-agent/conf.d/<check_name>.yaml* but migrating to the new layout is strongly recommended.`
+> While reading, I found a typo in the documentation:
+`To keep backwards compatibility, the Agent will still pick up configuration files in the form /etc/datadog-agent/conf.d/<check_name>.yaml but migrating to the new layout is strongly recommended.`
 I believe the path should read `/etc/dd-agent/...`